International Study Opportunities

 Approved classes taken at these universities will qualify for credit towards your J.D. degree.
 If you are considering an Exchange Program, please contact Clemence Kucera (email@example.com or 916.739.7353) at your earliest stages of planning.

-By completing specified objectives, students are eligible to obtain a Certificate indicating a program of study concentrating on International Law (see Certificates & Concentrations section).
+By completing specified objectives, students are eligible to obtain a Concentration indicating a program of study concentrating on International Law (see Concentrations section).

 International Field Placements and International Internships (Semester- or Summer-in-Practice)